sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 Objective
 ---------
-Process of extracting new features from raw data via data mining techniques.
+It is a process of extracting new features from raw data via data mining techniques.
 These features can be used to improve the performance of models.

 Dataset
 --------